25 November 2018

 Story and Photography (pictures_videos) by Gary “Uncle G” Brown

 If not for finding out on social media (Facebook) ninety minutes before it started, I would have been in complete shock that a Christmas parade started one block up the road, from where I am staying, here in Greeley, Colorado.
 Marching/slowly driving right past me.
-I would have been watching ‘Homicide Hunter’ on the ID channel, learning the ins and outs of Colorado Springs (located on the other side of the state), and all the sudden been bombarded out my second story window by the old fashion familiar sounds of winter’s most celebrated holiday; Christmas.
-Even those who are not Christians, revel the 25TH day of December, either in part or in whole.
+I would have been watching ‘Homicide Hunter’ on the ID channel, learning the ins and outs of Colorado Springs (located on the other side of the state), and all the sudden been bombarded out my second-story window by the old fashion familiar sounds of winter’s most celebrated holiday; Christmas.
+Even those who are not Christians, revel in the 25TH day of December, either in part or in whole.
 A couple of reasons off the top of my head; gift giving/receiving and ugly sweater contests.

 The adults have New Year’s Eve.
 For the younger ones in the family unit, that means hearing Mom bitch and moan until Daddy concedes and they go out for a steak and lobster dinner (without the children) that is so high in cost that the restaurant offers their own financing.
 To hell with anything learned in Economics Class 101.
 It’s a family tradition.
 The money aspect is never really discussed.
 Nothing wrong with eating turkey galore for the remainder of the month.

-Myself, an only child, when in my single digits, was blessed with a rather ‘cute’ female teen as the one to guard me should anything go astray while my parental unit was not around, be it Christmas, or just another Saturday night.
+I, an only child, when in my single digits, was blessed with a rather ‘cute’ female teen as the one to guard me should anything go astray while my parental unit was not around, be it Christmas, or just another Saturday night.
 My Mom was a professional musician, and my Father was a heavy drinker, so the two were not home a lot.
 This is how I developed my fondness for cleavage and the television soap opera; Dark Shadows.
 The young blonde goddess was paid whatever the going rate was, for services provided either by daylight or in the blackness of night.
 The dear thing, ends up the only thing she could cook was, Morton Pot Pies.
 That didn’t bother me so much.
 BTW…chickens my favorite to this day.
 Not that brand anymore.
 I would go out of my way for a homemade one.
 When eating, I’d watch TV.
 Our house possessed one television.
 I remember how my sitter would manage to irritate me by switching off my cartoons (Speed Racer) at 4 PM (weekdays) to watch Barnabas and Company.
 It was a few years later when Bela Lugosi caught my attention.
-The real vampyre, an interesting character of sorts, is a tale best told in its own article and not one that is mostly about the birth of God’s only son.
+The real Vampyre, an interesting character of sorts, is a tale best told in its own article and not one that is mostly about the birth of God’s only son.
 I’m an old Catholic (altar boy).
 A little wine for the priest, and a little wine for ME (I really did that preparing for mass.
 Please say prayers after I’m dead for my soul will certainly be in, Purgatory).

 For yours truly, a usual naysayer to public spectacles, a planned new tradition while staying here in the Greeley area.
 And good for ME that the town of Greeley also celebrates other things throughout the year like; Monster Day, and get this…Greeley has a weekend on its calendar in which their beautiful downtown Lincoln Park is devoted to those age 21 and older so the curious and the connoisseur can discuss and worship in its uniqueness; craft beer.
 A shame I had to be out of town for the last one.
 Shit like this blows my socks off!
 Figuratively speaking cuz it was very cold outside this particular evening (parade night), and if so, my feet would have suffered horribly.